Isaias weakens; may strengthen on path to virus-hit Florida

 Isaias — pronounced ees-ah-EE-ahs — has already been destructive in the Caribbean: On Thursday, before it became a hurricane, it uprooted trees, destroyed crops and homes and caused widespread flooding and small landslides in the Dominican Republic and Puerto Rico.
 One man died in the Dominican Republic.
 In Puerto Rico, the National Guard rescued at least 35 people from floodwaters that swept away one woman, whose body was recovered Saturday.

-Concerns about the coronavirus and the vulnerability of people who are still recovering from Dorian were adding to worries about the storm.
+Concerns about the coronavirus and the vulnerability of people who are still recovering from Dorian were adding to storm worries.

-Bahamian Prime Minister Hubert Minnis relaxed a coronavirus lockdown as a result of the storm, but imposed a 10 p.m. to 5 a.m. curfew.
+Bahamian Prime Minister Hubert Minnis relaxed a coronavirus lockdown because of the storm, but imposed a 10 p.m. to 5 a.m. curfew.
 He said supermarkets, pharmacies, gas stations and hardware stores would be open as long as weather permitted.

-“The center of COVID-19 now is in Grand Bahama,” the island’s minister, Sen. Kwasi Thompson, told government-run ZNS Bahamas.
-“No one wanted to see a situation where we are now facing a hurricane.”

 The Bahamas has reported more than 570 confirmed COVID-19 cases and at least 14 deaths.
 It recently barred travelers from the U.S. following a surge in cases after it reopened to international tourism.

-Paula Miller, Mercy Corps director for the Bahamas, told The Associated Press that people on Grand Bahama were still standing in line for gas on Saturday ahead of the storm.

-“People are doing the best they can to prepare, but a lot of businesses still have not fully repaired their roofs or their structures" since Dorian, said Miller.
-“Even a lower level storm could really set them back.”

-As the storm moves now toward the southeast coast of Florida, a hurricane warning is in effect from Boca Raton to the Volusia-Flagler county line, which lies about 150 miles (240 kilometers) north.
+As the storm moves now toward Florida, a hurricane warning is in effect from Boca Raton to the Volusia-Flagler county line, which lies about 150 miles (240 kilometers) north.
 A storm surge watch is in effect for Jupiter Inlet to Ponte Vedra Beach.

 Coronavirus cases have surged in Florida in recent weeks, and the added menace of a storm ratcheted up the anxiety.
 State-run virus testing sites are closing in areas where the storm might hit because the sites are outdoor tents, which could topple in high winds.

-“The hurricane is not that serious, but I feel that the public is really panicking because it’s a hurricane and we’re in the middle of a pandemic," she said.

-DeSantis, the governor, said Saturday that 16 counties have declared states of emergency, although no immediate evacuation orders have been given.
-The Republican also said that hospitals are not being evacuated of coronavirus or other patients.
+DeSantis, the governor, said Saturday that 16 counties have declared states of emergency, although no immediate evacuation orders were given.
+The Republican also said hospitals are not being evacuated of coronavirus or other patients.

-Still, the pandemic forced officials to wrestle with social-distancing rules at the same time as disaster response.

-Miami-Dade Mayor Carlos Giménez said each person in a shelter needed to have 40 square feet (nearly 4 square meters), and cafeteria-style dining would not be allowed.
-Any evacuees infected with the new coronavirus would be isolated in classrooms separate them from the general population, Giménez said.

-Kevin Shelton, the owner of Causeway Mowers in Indian Harbour Beach, Florida, said his store has been packed since Friday.
-Folks streamed in to buy generators, chain saws and other provisions.
-On Saturday morning, Shelton and his wife served at least 25 customers an hour, double the business they’d normally do on a weekend.
+Kevin Shelton, the owner of Causeway Mowers in Indian Harbour Beach, Florida, said his store has been packed for two days with folks streaming in to buy generators, chain saws and other provisions.
+On Saturday morning, Shelton and his wife served at least 25 customers an hour, double their normal weekend business.

 “We’ve been in the area almost 50 years.
 We keep an eye on every storm," he said.
 "It could shift in this direction at any moment.”